 HTML <code> tag

 The HTML <code> tag is an inline HTML element used to designate that a section of text is computer code.
-The following sections contain information about this tag, including an example of it in use, as well as related attributes, browser compatibility.
+The following sections contain information about this tag, including an example of it in use, and related attributes, browser compatibility.